sirosen/globus-sdk-python/docs/user_guide/getting_started/register_app.rst

 An OAuth2 Client, also sometimes called an "app", represents an application or script.

-When a user logs in to an application, they grant consent for the client to perform certain actions, and the client is issued appropriate credentials for those actions.
+When a user logs into an application, they must grant consent for the client to perform any required actions.
+At the end of a login flow, Globus Auth issues the client appropriate credentials for those actions.

 Having your own app registered with the service also lets you set certain app-level settings for user logins, and keeps your application isolated from everyone